 In operation less than a year

 If an individual has operated a business for less than a year at the time of application and requests optional insurance, the WSIB uses one-third of the maximum average earnings for wage loss benefits purposes.
-For premium purposes, the WSIB uses one-third of the maximum for insurable earnings (see "Payment in advance", below).
+For premium purposes, the WSIB uses one-third of the maximum for insurable earnings (see "Advance payment", below).

 Updating the approved amount of insurance